LyalinDotCom/Genkit-Ollama-VisionSample/README.md

 - 💾 **Export Options**: Download or copy extracted text with one click
 - 🔍 **Compact Image Preview**: Zoom and rotate images without excessive scrolling
 - 📌 **Sticky Results Panel**: Results stay visible while you adjust settings
+- 🚨 **Smart Error Handling**: Clear messages when Ollama is not running or models are not installed